 Frequently Asked Questions

-People often ask Buffington Law Firm’s business, real estate, and trust litigation attorneys the questions in this section.
+People often ask the business, real estate, and trust litigation attorneys at Buffington Law Firm the questions in this section.
 We hope that you find this section helpful.
 If you have a legal problem, please call us for a free legal consultation with one of our experienced business litigation attorneys.

 1. What do I do if I think that I have a legal claim?